odoo/odoo/doc/howtos/backend.rst

    }
    idea_id = sock.execute(db, uid, password, 'idea.idea', 'create', args)

-.. admonition:: Exercise 1 - Add a new service to the client
+.. exercise:: Add a new service to the client
-   :class: exercise

    Write a Python program able to send XML-RPC requests to a PC running Odoo (yours, or your instructor's).
 This program should display all